workingdevshero/deno-imap/README.md

   renaming, and deleting them.
 - [Advanced Example](./examples/advanced.ts): Shows more advanced features like searching, fetching message content, and manipulating messages.
+- [Attachments Example](./examples/attachments.ts): Demonstrates how to use the `hasAttachments` function to find messages with attachments.

 To run the examples, create a `.env` file with your IMAP server details, then run: